Engee documentation

 reim(A::AbstractArray)

-Returns a tuple of two arrays containing, respectively, the real and imaginary parts of each of the elements of `A'.
+Return a tuple of two arrays containing respectively the real and the imaginary part of each entry in A.

-Equivalent to (real.(A), imag.(A))`with the exception that when `eltype(A) <: Real, the array A is returned without copying to represent the real part, and when A has zero dimension, a 0-dimensional array (and not a scalar value) is returned.
+Equivalent to (real.(A), imag.(A)), except that when eltype(A) <: Real A is returned without copying to represent the real part, and that when A has zero dimensions, a 0-dimensional array is returned (rather than a scalar).

 Examples